Silicone Strips: Do they help reduce surgery scars?

 But remember that everyone heals and scars differently to everyone else.
 Scar formation isn’t fully predictable or controllable, even though there’s a lot you CAN do to help minimise their appearance.

 Again, what you do matters.
 It’s critical that you do not smoke – otherwise, your surgery result, your healing and your overall health will be very compromised.
-So what you do post-op is just as important as what your Surgeon does to help you get a great scar result (minimal scars as they heal over 12 months or longer).
+So what you do post-op is just as important as what your Surgeon does to help you get a less visible scar result (minimal scars as they heal over 12 months or longer).

 It’s a collaborative effort to help keep scars as minimal as possible.